arsenal942/Cordova-Network-Manager/README.md

-iOS Wifi Connect - Cordova
+iOS-Cordova-Network-Manager
 ======

 A simple plugin that uses NEHotspotConfigurationManager for iOS11+ to directly connect to networks for cordova.
+Also contains a few other bits of functionality.

 - iOS only